lancereinsmith/Udemy_Web_Developer_Course/README.md

 It is my intention to eventually have this website up, purchased through the Eco Web Hosting, and advertising my projects and such.

-Changes such as this could be pulled into my own version of the file.

 Software used:
 Komodo Edit 8